Sabahattin Eyüboğlu

-Sabahattin Eyüboğlu (1908 – January 13, 1973) was a Turkish writer, essayist, translator and film producer.
+Sabahattin Eyüboğlu (1908 – 13 January 1973) was a Turkish writer, essayist, translator and film producer.

 Biography

-Sabahatttin Eyüboğlu was born in 1908 on the Black Sea coast town of Akçaabat near Trabzon.
-His father Mehmet Rahmi was governor of Trabzon and was chosen by Mustafa Kemal Atatürk as a member of parliament.
+Sabahatttin Eyüboğlu was born in 1908 on the Black Sea coast town of Akçaabat near Trabzon in a family with five children.
+His father Mehmet Rahmi later Eyüboğlu was governor of Trabzon and was chosen by Mustafa Kemal Atatürk as a member of parliament.
+His younger brother was painter, writer and poet Bedri Rahmi Eyüboğlu and his younger sister was architect Mualla Eyüboğlu.

 Sabahattin graduated from the Trabzon Lyceum and was sent to France, in order to study French in Dijon, Lyon and Paris.
-Upon his return to Turkey, he was appointed as associate professor at the Istanbul University and assistant to Professor Spitzer and Auerbach.
-In 1939 the Minister of Education, Hasan Ali Yücel appointed him to the Ministry of Education, where he worked till 1947.
+Upon his return to Turkey, he was appointed as associate professor at the Istanbul University and assistant to Leo Spitzer and Erich Auerbach.
+In 1939, Minister of Education Hasan Ali Yücel appointed him to the Ministry of Education, where he worked till 1947.
 He was also appointed as associate director of the Translation Office, a newly established department, responsible for the translation of the masterpieces of world literature.
 During the same period of time, he was a very strong supporter of the Village Institutes and himself taught at Hasanoğlan Village Institute near Ankara.

 With the fall of minister Hasan Ali Yücel, he lost his position and left for Paris as an inspector of Turkish students in France.
 Back in Istanbul, he returned to his position at the university until 1960.
 His name was among the 147 professors fired in 1960 by the university, he was found not guilty and was asked to return to his position, which he refused.
 He taught history of art at the Istanbul Technical University and did translation work.

 He died of a heart attack on January 13, 1973, and was laid to rest at the Merkezefendi Cemetery in Istanbul.